-Broadly speaking, foreign aid is anything that one country gives for the benefit of another country.
-This includes money, but can also be provided in the form of in-kind donations of goods or services.
+Broadly speaking, the term “foreign aid” refers to anything that one country gives for the benefit of another country.
+Usually, this means higher-income countries providing development assistance to lower- and middle-income countries.
+This assistance includes money, but can also be provided in the form of in-kind donations of goods or services.
 Some of these goods and services include:

 - Food aid and distribution